coreos/updateservicectl/Documentation/client.md

 The service keeps track of instances and gives you a number of tools to see their state.
-Most of these endpoints are more nicely consumed via the control panel but you can use them from `updatectl` too.
+Most of these endpoints are more nicely consumed via the control panel but you can use them from `updateservicectl` too.

 ### List Instances

 This will list all instances that have been seen since the given timestamp.

 ```
-./bin/updatectl instance list-updates --start=1392401442
+./bin/updateservicectl instance list-updates --start=1392401442
 ```

 This will list the instances grouped by AppId and Version

 ```
-./bin/updatectl instance list-app-versions --start=1392401442
+./bin/updateservicectl instance list-app-versions --start=1392401442
 ```

 ## User management